 Livestock, Poultry and Dairy.
-The increase in LPD organic revenue was due primarily to higher sales of certain bovine test products in the Asia-Pacific region, higher volumes in Europe of our milk-based bovine pregnancy test and higher sales of poultry tests in Europe and Latin America.
-Lower European bovine volumes are expected to reduce revenue by less than \$5 million for the year ending December 31, 2015.
+The increase in LPD organic revenue was due primarily to higher sales of certain bovine test products and livestock testing services in the Asia-Pacific region, higher volumes in Europe of our milk-based bovine pregnancy test and higher sales of poultry tests in Europe and Latin America.
 The acquisition of a Brazilian distributor of our LPD products in the third quarter of 2013 added 4% to reported revenue growth for the year ended December 31, 2014 as compared to the prior year.